GFaure9/skelretarget/README.md

 while ensuring that all poses are expressed on a canonical/normalized skeleton within a common centered coordinate system.

 > [!NOTE]
-> First intended usage of these tools is for **preprocessing Sign Language skeletal pose sequences**
+> First intended usage of these tools is **preprocessing Sign Language skeletal pose sequences**
-> to prepare datasets for the training deep learning models.
+> to prepare datasets for the training of deep learning models.

 ## Installation